enterlab/cordevicljs/README.md

 lein run
 ```

-Then in a third tab:
+Be sure to have the [Apache Cordova CLI](http://cordova.apache.org/docs/en/5.0.0/guide_cli_index.md.html) installed and then in a third tab:

 ```
 cd resources